k8s-docs/prometheus-docs/content/blog/2017-02-20-interview-with-weaveworks.md

 ---
-title: Interview with Weaveworks
+title: 与Weaveworks面试
-created_at: 2017-02-20
+date: 2017-02-20
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Tom Wilkie from Weaveworks talks about how they choose Prometheus and are now building on it.*
+_Continuing our series of interviews with users of Prometheus, Tom Wilkie from Weaveworks talks about how they choose Prometheus and are now building on it._

 ## Can you tell us about Weaveworks?